YasInvolved/tcpcontroller/README.md

 # How does it work (files)
-It creates a lambda expression and stores it in the map, so if user sends the command, it does sort of "switch case" things and choses the right lambda expression or previously defined function.
+It creates a lambda expression and stores it in the map, so if user sends the command, it does sort of "switch case" things and choses the right lambda expression or previously defined functions (commands.h).

 #TODO
 - GUI (gui branch, flutter)